pandas-dev/pandas/doc/source/reshaping.rst

 Tiling
 ------

-The ``cut`` function computes groupings for the values of the input array and is often used to transform continuous variables to discrete or categorical
+The :func:`~pandas.cut` function computes groupings for the values of the input array and is often used to transform continuous variables to discrete or categorical
 variables: